Edenm210/FlightSimulator/README.md

 ## Authors:
 - **Eden Moshe**
-    - ID:
-    - Submit Name:
+    - Submit Name: mosheed2

  - **Yakir Moshe**
-    - ID:
     - Submit Name:

   ## Intrudoction:
   The goal of this project is to create a program that controls the Flight Simulator using a set of commands that will be interpreted and sent to the simulator server.